OpenMetroMaps/OpenMetroMaps/java/README.md

 as a Java application (Right click class → Run As → Java Application).
 To easily find the class within the complex forrest of source trees, we recommend Eclipse's *Open Type* feature (Navigate → Open Type, shortcut Ctrl+Shift+T).

+### Writing an optimization algorithm

+The Map Editor provides an infrastructure for implementing algorithms for optimizing maps.
+When you run the editor, you can access the available optimization algorithms via the menu (Edit → Algorithms).
+Currently there's only two algorithms available:

+* Dummy Optimization: This is a placeholder algorithm that does nothing and only exists in order to show how to add an algorithm to the menu.
+Have a look at class `DummyOptimizationAction`.
+* StraightenAxisParallelLines: This is a very basic optimization algorithm that strives to detect subway lines with almost axis-parallel sections.
+Sections that are classified as quasi axis-parallel will be modified so that they are really axis-parallel afterwards.
+Have a look at `StraightenAxisParallelLinesAction` to see how the menu action can be set up and at `StraightenAxisParallelLinesOptimization` to see the actual optimization code.